SoftUni-Internal/interactive-content/EN/01-Encapsulation/02-Access-Modifiers.md

 # Protected Access Modifier

-When we declare a unit with the access modifier **protected** we say that only members of the **class hierchy** (the current class and it's children) can see and access the given unit.
+When we declare a unit with the access modifier **protected** we say that only members of the **class hierchy** (the current class and it is children) can see and access the given unit:

 ```java
 class Team {